iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Convex Sets Intro.md

 **Examples**:
 1. Hyperplanes: $\mathcal H_{\pm}(a, b):=\{x: \pm\langle x, a\rangle \ge b\}$, A [[Cone]] a special case of a convex set.
-3. Half-spaces(System of Linear Inequalities: [[Polytopes]], polyhedra) are convex and can be used to characterize all convex sets.
+3. Half-spaces(System of Linear Inequalities: [[../../AMATH 514 Combinatorics Optimizations/Polytopes and Vertices]], polyhedra) are convex and can be used to characterize all convex sets.
 4. Normal Balls ($||x||_p \forall p \geq 1$)
 5. The [[Convex Hull, Convex Span]] of any kind of sets, and it can also be used to characterize all convex sets.
 6. Positive definite matrices!
 (Which is alsoa cone)